ds300/derivablejs/README.md

 // => b e
 ```

 With the partial exception of Knockout, all of the above libraries are also guilty of lexically conflating derivation with reaction.
-Havelock very purposefully avoids this for the sake of simplicity and clarity over convenience, not that much convenience is gained anyway.
+Havelock very purposefully avoids this for the sake of simplicity and clarity over convenience, not that any real convenience is lost, you just have to remember the names of two functions rather than one.

-There are [some](https://www.meteor.com/tracker) [other](https://github.com/Raynos/observ) [libraries](https://github.com/polymer/observe-js) with similar shortcomings.
+This is not an exhaustive comparison.
+There are [some](https://www.meteor.com/tracker) [other](https://github.com/Raynos/observ) [libraries](https://github.com/polymer/observe-js) with similar shortcomings, but we've gone through the meaty stuff already.

 ## What It's Not